Check out the first and third parts of this series–Part 1: Calendar Time and Part 3: Letter of the Week Activities.

 This year we are studying the Book of Mormon and I just so happen to have a collection of pictures based on the Book of Mormon stories.
 So every week I pick the appropriate picture to go with that week’s story and post it here.
 Then every day I tell my boys that story, sometimes gradually adding more throughout the week if the story is particularly long.

 Note that I’m not giving full-blown doctrinal lectures here but a basic introduction to what the Book of Mormon is and the stories it teaches.
-My boys are four and two, remember, and so I tell them four- and two-year-old versions of these stories, shortening and simplifying them as needed.
+My boys are almost four and two, remember, and so I tell them four- and two-year-old versions of these stories, shortening and simplifying them as needed.
 It only takes a few minutes, but they’ve really come to love hearing these stories, for which I’m really grateful.

 That’s how I do our Learning Board.
 We review our Board every day immediately following our Calendar Time.
 Total, doing both usually only takes about 15-20 minutes.